hermangroup/docs/introduction/how-to-buy.rst

   https://www.huobi.pro

-  Huobi is a major Chinese exchange offering high volume DASH trading against BTC.
+  Huobi is a major Chinese exchange offering high volume HISTORIA trading against BTC.
 A native app is available for both iOS and Android.

 CEX.IO